MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Microsoft.Graph.Teams.md

 Update the navigation property sharedWithTeams in teams

 ### [Update-MgTeamChannelTab](Update-MgTeamChannelTab.md)
-Update the navigation property tabs in teams
+Update the properties of the specified tab.\nThis can be used to configure the content of the tab.

 ### [Update-MgTeamInstalledApp](Update-MgTeamInstalledApp.md)
 Upgrade an app installation within a chat.